milanaryal/milanaryal.github.io/src/_posts/2020-03-17-the-psychology-of-a-market-cycle.md

 ---
 title: "The psychology of a market cycle"
-excerpt: "The feelings appearing as the market fluctuates."
+description: "The feelings appearing as the market fluctuates."
 date: 2020-03-17T03:40:00+05:45
 ---